 The legionaries were recruited between the age of 17 to 20 for sixteen years of service (The Marian Reforms).
 According to Vegetius, the Roman legionary should measure about 170 cm.
 Higher citizens could also join the army, and the standard for horsemen or the first legionary cohorts was about 180 cm.

-From the very begining, the young recruits’ previously acquired abilities were being properly used.
-If someone used to be a smith, he became an armourer, a shoemaker sewed shoes for the soldiers and those who were specialized in the wood processing built war engines.
+From the very beginning, the young recruits’ previously acquired abilities were being properly used.
+If someone used to be a smith, he became an armorer, a shoemaker who sewed shoes for the soldiers, and those who were specialized in wood processing built war engines.
 If somebody had no such ability, he could easily become a member of the surveyor’s group or the one responsible for cleaning the roads.
 Those were the legionaries’ duties when there were no battles, but once the trumpets gave a signal to fight, all of them were to be ready at their post and fully armed.

 Legionaries could not allow themselves to make any mistakes since they were strictly punished for each.
 A sentry caught sleeping during his watch was either killed or penalized.
 Supposedly Roman soldiers developed a particular way of sleeping during the watch – bracing with the whole body on the shield.
 Also in case the soldier responsible for building the camp was caught without his gladius, then he was condemned to death.